benseven/edi.bike/site/projects/2025-08-voi-app/index.md

 ---
 tags: resources, projects, hire
-layout: voi-app.njk
+layout: voiapp.njk

 title: The Voi mobile app, ahead of Edinburgh launch

 ---

-Voi app, as per time of publishing (Thursday 21st August, 2025).Click down into the images to see a description for each.
+Voi app, as per time of publishing (Thursday 21st August, 2025).
+Click down into the images to see a description for each.
 You can move between them with arrow keys or the buttons on-screen.

 <link rel="stylesheet" href="/projects/2025-08-voi-app/assets/photoswipe/photoswipe.css">